Longterm Research Project (2017-2025)

 The project seeks to pursue a three-fold outcome: The first CRITICAL EDITION of this 500 folios handwritten Persian text, based on 7 manuscript recensions, together with a substantial introduction; an ENGLISH TRANSLATION of the text; and a COMMENTARY, centring on aspects of cross-cultural as well as religious translation and on interreligious controversy in the text and its reception history on the other.

-Additionally, the institute will coordinate an international INTERDISCIPLINARY EXPERTS CONFERENCE on the project (28-30 October 2019; information coming soon; contact: manteghi[at]uni-muenster.de) in order to map the trajectories of current and future research on the Āyena-ye ḥaqq-namā, especially on its fascinating journey of critical reception and INTER-TEXTUALITY OF THE KEY FIGURES’ PROMINENT WORKS involved in 17th cent.
+In this context, the institute coordinated an international INTERDISCIPLINARY EXPERTS CONFERENCE on the project (28-30 October 2019) in order to map the trajectories of current and future research on the Āyena-ye ḥaqq-namā, especially on its fascinating journey of critical reception and INTER-TEXTUALITY OF THE KEY FIGURES’ PROMINENT WORKS involved in 17th cent.
 Shi’i-Catholic theological controversy.
-The conference, comprising junior postdoc and senior experts in current Jerome Xavier research, aims at developing an international research group for an interdisciplinary project, involving Comparative Theology, Translation Studies, Islamic studies, and Religious Studies, on that so far unexplored area of research, combined with an intertextual Digital Humanities project.
+The conference, comprising junior postdoc and senior experts in current Jerome Xavier research, aimed at developing an international research group for an interdisciplinary project, involving Comparative Theology, Translation Studies, Islamic studies, and Religious Studies, on that so far unexplored area of research, combined with an intertextual Digital Humanities project.